Creating a group of your own is an inexpensive and effective way to reach your target market.

 You can choose to either AutoSchedule your post or pick a specific date and time to post it.
 AutoSchedule is great when the date doesn’t matter, as it means Hootsuite will pick what it thinks the best time to post your message is.

-In this case, we want to set the date and time ourselves so we can be sure to space out our group promotion messages.
+In this case, we want to set the date and time ourselves to be sure to space out our group promotion messages.

 After you click Schedule, your post will be sent out on the date and time you specified.